saurabhp75/Technical-quiz/README.md

 To delete an instance you have to create an event exception (e.g. a new entry in the Event_Instance_Exception table).
 To update a single instance, we need an exception entry and also a new non-recurring event stored that contains the data unique to that instance.

 # Question 3

-- Download the executable file from [here](https://github.com/saurabhp75/python-executable/blob/main/dist/question3.exe), please ignore the warning
+- Download the executable file from [here](https://github.com/saurabhp75/python-executable/blob/main/dist/question3.exe), please ignore the warning and click "more info".